How to follow Cameron Norrie at Wimbledon 2023

 Advertisement

-Norrie reached the semi-final of the tournament last year, ultimately losing to the eventual winner Novak Djokovic but the 27-year-old has said: “Any tennis player, they love that atmosphere.
-You have to embrace the loudness of it.
-There are different moments in a match and the momentum of the match is changing.
-The crowd play a huge part in that - it can change the mood of the match.
-You have to use that to your advantage.”
+Norrie produced a largely composed display on Court One and will be hoping to replicate last year’s run at the tournament which saw him reach his first ever Grand Slam semi-final.

+“It was a lot of fun coming out to that court, so special, a lot of good memories there.
+I reckon I played a really good match with some normal drops in there but there was a lot to learn from and take from that match.
+It was a good day a nice to get the win”, the British number one said after the match.

-As Norrie prepares for his first round fixture, here is all you need to know about how to follow his 2023 Wimbledon campaign.
+As Norrie prepares for his second round fixture, here is all you need to know about how to follow his 2023 Wimbledon campaign.

 When is Cameron Norrie playing?

-Norrie will take to the court to begin his Wimbledon campaign on Tuesday 4 July.
-He is scheduled to begin play at 11am although this is subject to change.
+Norrie will take to the court to continue his Wimbledon campaign on Thursday 6 July.
+It is not yet known what time he will begin playing

 How to watch Cameron Norrie at Wimbledon?